mmistakes/minimal-mistakes/_posts/2019-02-16-Writing-a-PoshBot-Plugin.md

 ### Write Get-TdAsset

-Now that I've done this once already, creating this second command *should* mostly be copy/pasta, but I'm sure I'll find a way to muck it up.
+Now that I've done this once already, creating this second command *should* mostly be copy/pasta with a few tweaks along the way.

 This is what the finished function looks like